Types of Brain Surgery

 In a small group of patients’ craniotomies are done with patients awake.
 The skin over your head, the skull and the membrane around the brain has sensation, but the brain itself has no sensation.
 This means that you will not feel anything when your brain is being operated on.

-This allows surgeons to perform some surgeries on the brain with their patients awake and able to help them with the operation.
-The patient is tested during the operation and any risk to injuring sensitive parts of the brain can be minimized by detecting this early before irreversible damage has been done.
+This allows brain specialist surgeons to perform some surgeries on the brain with their patients awake and able to help them with their operation.
+The patient is tested during the operation and any risk to injuring sensitive parts of the brain can be minimised by detecting this early before irreversible damage has been done.

 Recovery will depend on a number of factors including: